betheden/hebrew-grammar/content/participle_active.rst

 functions as an :ref:`adjective`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When functioning as an adjective, a participle follows the noun in the attributive position and matches the noun in gender, number, and :ref:`state_determined`.
+When functioning as an adjective, a participle immediately follows the noun it describes, and matches that noun in gender, number, and definiteness.
-The participle can either function as an adjective by itself or introduce a clause that functions as an adjective.
+The participle can either function as an adjective by itself or introduce an entire clause that functions as an adjective.

 .. csv-table:: Example: DEU 4:24 –– a participle functioning by itself as an adjective